Factbox: Deadly attacks in Western Europe since 2014

 STOCKHOLM (Reuters) - Following are some of the deadly attacks in Western Europe over the past two years:

-April 7, 2017 - A truck drives into a crowd on a shopping street and crashes into a department store in central Stockholm, killing three people and wounding eight in what the prime minister says appears to be a terrorist attack.
+April 7, 2017 - A truck drives into a crowd on a shopping street and crashes into a department store in central Stockholm, killing four people and wounding 15 in what police call a terror attack.
+(Full Story)

-March 22, 2017 - An attacker stabs a policeman close to the British parliament in London after a car plows into pedestrians on nearby Westminster Bridge.
-Four people are killed, including the assailant and the policeman he stabbed, and at least 20 injured in what police call a "marauding terrorist attack".
+March 22, 2017 - An attacker stabs a policeman close to the British parliament in London after a car ploughs into pedestrians on nearby Westminster Bridge.
+Six people die, including the assailant and the policeman he stabbed, and at least 20 injured in what police call a "marauding terrorist attack".
+(Full Story) (Full Story)

 Dec.
-19, 2016 - A truck plows into a crowded Christmas market in central Berlin, killing 12 people and injuring 48.
+19, 2016 - A truck ploughs into a crowded Christmas market in central Berlin, killing 12 people and injuring 48.
 German Chancellor Angela Merkel says authorities are assuming it was a terrorist attack.
+(Full Story)

 July 26, 2016 - Two attackers kill a priest with a blade and seriously wound another hostage in a church in northern France before being shot dead by French police.
-Five people are initially taken hostage.
 French President Francois Hollande says the two hostage-takers had pledged allegiance to Islamic State.

-A patient shoots at a doctor in a university clinic in Steglitz, a southwestern district of Berlin, before shooting himself.
-German police say there is no sign of a link to terrorism.

 July 24, 2016 - A 21-year-old Syrian refugee is arrested after killing a pregnant woman and wounding two people with a machete in the southwestern German city of Reutlingen, near Stuttgart.
 "Given the current evidence, there is no indication that this was a terrorist attack," police say.